-- Completed at least 2 of the following:
+- · Completed at least 2 of the following:

 - ENGL100 English Composition (3)

 - ENGL101 Introduction to Poetry and Drama (3)

 - ENGL102 Introduction to Prose Fiction (3)

+- ENGL270 Children's Literature (3)

 Flexible Assessment: Yes

 In some cases students may be able to apply for recognition of prior learning outside the classroom.
 This flexible assessment process provides equivalent course credit.
 It is a rigorous process that may include external evaluation, worksite assessment, demonstration, standardized test, self-assessment, interview, products/portfolio, and challenge exam, or other measures as appropriate.
 Tuition fees apply.
 Contact an education advisor for more information.